AI4SCR/VirtualMultiplexer/README.md

 ## Running the code

-The proposed VirtualMultiplexer is a generative toolkit for unpaired stain-to-stain translation, trained on real H&E (source) and IHC (target) images.
+The VirtualMultiplexer is a generative toolkit for unpaired stain-to-stain translation, trained on real H&E (source) and IHC (target) images.
 VirtualMultiplexer outputs virtually stained IHC images that are consistent with the real IHC images in terms of appearance, from the macroscopic (image-level) to the microscopic (cell-level) scale.

 ### (Step 1: Training of VirtualMultiplexer)